 Check out this article in High Country to learn all about Volunteer Vacation!
 Click Here!

-Both trail food and large quantities of FRESH food to insure sufficient calories.
+A little trail food and large quantities of FRESH food to insure sufficient calories.
 This will be a much better menu than the standard trail food menu.
+Fresh lunch materials are available every morning to take to the worksite.
 Cooking, cleanup, and water crews will be established.

 Philmont backpacks are available at no charge if needed.

 You will be sleeping in normal backpacking tents for 5 of your 7 nights at Philmont.
 You can bring your own tent or use the standard issue Philmont Thunder Ridge 2-person tent (no charge).
-Tent pairings and partners will be discussed as the participant list is completed.
+There is plenty of space for solo tenting.

-Whistle Punk is almost 10,032 feet, and by September 15th, autumn will be setting in.
+Webster Park is at 8,750 feet, and by September 16th, autumn will be setting in.
 You will need warm clothes and a warm sleeping bag.

 Philmont would like to work with a group of 24 to 30 volunteers.
 If we exceed that number, a wait list will be established.

 Please provide your BSA# during check-out or within 30 days of purchase of this service project.